RedTurtle/redturtle.video/redturtle/video/README.txt

     >>> browser.getControl(label='Year').value = '2011'

-We dont' specify a duration, as the product itself will get it from the movies metadata.
+We don't specify a duration, as the product itself will get it from the movies metadata.

 Finally the video: